-“A singer blessed with intense communicative ability who blazes with passion” (Opera Magazine, UK), soprano Camille Zamora balances a vibrant career of opera, recital and concert performances.
+“A singer blessed with intense communicative ability who blazes with passion” (Opera Magazine, UK), Camille Zamora balances a vibrant career of opera, recital and concert performances.

-Recent highlights include Twin Spirits: Clara & Robert Schumann with Sting and Joshua Bell at Lincoln Center and LA’s Music Center, Ilia in Idomeneo at Boston Lyric Opera, Donna Elvira in Don Giovanni at Anchorage Opera; Despina in Così fan tutte at Glimmerglass Opera and Virginia Opera; Elle in La Voix Humaine at Auckland Opera and Bay Chamber Festival, The Countess in Die Verschworenen and Europa in Die Liebe der Danae at Bard Summerscape, and Amore/Valetto in L’incoronazione di Poppea at Houston Grand Opera.
-Other signature roles include Blanche (Dialogues des Carmélites), The Governess (The Turn of the Screw), The Countess (Le Nozze di Figaro), Mimì (La bohème), and the title roles in Susannah, Alcina, and, most recently, Anna Bolena, of which the Houston Chronicle wrote, “Camille Zamora digs deep into Anna Bolena with the richness of her colorful and unwaveringly powerful soprano instrument… a consummate actress whose ability to get inside her character is phenomenal.”
+Recent highlights include Twin Spirits: Clara & Robert Schumann with Sting and Joshua Bell at Lincoln Center and LA’s Music Center; Ilia in Idomeneo at Boston Lyric Opera; Donna Elvira in Don Giovanni at Anchorage Opera; Despina in Così fan tutte at Glimmerglass Opera and Virginia Opera; Elle in La Voix Humaine at Auckland Opera, the Phoenicia International Festival, and Bay Chamber Festival; The Countess in Die Verschworenen and Europa in Die Liebe der Danae at Bard Summerscape; and Amore/Valetto in L’incoronazione di Poppea at Houston Grand Opera.
+Signature roles include Blanche (Dialogues des Carmélites), The Governess (The Turn of the Screw), The Countess (Le Nozze di Figaro), as well as the title roles in Susannah, Alcina, and, most recently, Anna Bolena, of which the Houston Chronicle wrote, “Camille Zamora digs deep into Anna Bolena with the richness of her colorful and unwaveringly powerful soprano instrument… a consummate actress whose ability to get inside her character is phenomenal.”

-In concert, Camille has appeared with the Orchestra of St. Luke’s, London Symphony Orchestra, American Symphony Orchestra, Guadalajara Symphony, Aberdeen Festival Orchestra, Boston Festival Orchestra, Rochester Philharmonic, and in live recital broadcasts on NPR, BBC Radio, Deutsche Radio, and Sirius XM.
-Recent highlights include collaborations with Yo-Yo Ma at Aspen Ideas Festival, performances and a new recording of Hindemith’s The Long Christmas Dinner with American Symphony at Lincoln Center, and Schubert Lieder for the opening night of American Ballet Theater at City Center in a performance The New York Post called “one of the best received moments of the evening… quiet, monumentally serene Schubert art songs, beautifully rendered by soprano Camille Zamora.”
-She has sung Mahler’s Symphony No. 2 “The Resurrection” with Chattanooga Symphony, Brahms’ Liebeslieder with Leon Fleisher at Aspen Music Festival, Beethoven’s Mass in C at Alice Tully Hall, Bach’s Magnificat at Carnegie Hall, and, also at Carnegie Hall, the premiere of Christopher Theofanidis’ Song of Elos, a performance she repeated at the American Academy in Rome.
-She made her Lincoln Center Festival debut in Bright Sheng’s Poems from the Sung Dynasty for Soprano and Orchestra in a performance praised by The New York Times as “dramatic and nuanced,” and premiered Grammy-winner Robert Aldridge and Herschel Garfein’s “Away but Not Far Away” as part of The AIDS Quilt Songbook @ 20 at Cooper Union’s Great Hall.
-She performed Pulitzer Prize winner Aaron Jay Kernis’ Simple Songs for Soprano and Orchestra at the Bowdoin Festival under the baton of the composer, and works of Ricky Ian Gordon with the composer at the piano at Lincoln Center, as well as premieres of works by Franghiz Ali- Zadeh for New York Festival of Song, Bernd Franke and Roberto Sierra for Continuum, Henry Brant and Tom Johnson for Spoleto Festival USA, Richard Wargo for American Opera Projects.
-Camille’s recordings of twentieth and twenty-first century works include Hindemith’s The Long Christmas Dinner (Bridge Records), The Music of Chris Theofanidis (Albany Records), Strauss’ Die Liebe der Danae and Schubert’s Die Verschworenen with American Symphony Orchestra, HMS Gilbert & Sullivan with Rochester Philharmonic, Music of Christopher Theofanidis with Composers Ensemble, and An AIDS Quilt Songbook: Sing for Hope, on which she performs Scott Gendel’s “At Last” with Yo-Yo Ma on An AIDS Quilt Songbook: Sing for Hope (Naxos/GPR).
+In concert, Camille has appeared with the Orchestra of St. Luke’s, London Symphony Orchestra, Guadalajara Symphony, Aberdeen Festival Orchestra, Boston Festival Orchestra, Rochester Philharmonic, and in live recital broadcasts on NPR, BBC Radio, Deutsche Radio, and Sirius XM.
+Highlights on the concert stage include Brahms’ Liebeslieder with Leon Fleisher at Aspen Music Festival, Beethoven’s Mass in C at Alice Tully Hall, Mahler’s Symphony No. 2 “The Resurrection” with Chattanooga Symphony, and Schubert Lieder for the opening night of American Ballet Theater in a performance The New York Post called “one of the best received moments of the evening… quiet, monumentally serene Schubert art songs, beautifully rendered by soprano Camille Zamora.”
+Camille has sung Bach’s Magnificat at Carnegie Hall, and, also at Carnegie Hall, the premiere of Christopher Theofanidis’ Song of Elos, a performance she repeated at the American Academy in Rome.
+She made her Lincoln Center Festival debut in Bright Sheng’s Poems from the Sung Dynasty for Soprano and Orchestra in a performance praised by The New York Times as “dramatic and nuanced,” and premiered Grammy-winner Robert Aldridge and Herschel Garfein’s Away but Not Far Away as part of The AIDS Quilt Songbook @ 20 at Cooper Union’s Great Hall.
+A champion of contemporary music, Camille performed Aaron Jay Kernis’ Simple Songs for Soprano and Orchestra at the Bowdoin Festival under the baton of the composer, and works of Ricky Ian Gordon with the composer at the piano at Lincoln Center, as well as premieres of works by Franghiz Ali- Zadeh, Bernd Franke, Roberto Sierra, Henry Brant, and Richard Wargo with companies including Spoleto Festival USA, New York Festival of Song, Continuum, and American Opera Projects.
+Camille’s recordings of twentieth and twenty-first century works include Hindemith’s The Long Christmas Dinner (Bridge Records), The Music of Chris Theofanidis (Albany Records), Strauss’ Die Liebe der Danae (ASO), and the world premiere recording of Scott Gendel’s At Last with Yo-Yo Ma on An AIDS Quilt Songbook: Sing for Hope (Naxos/GPR).

 Hailed as a leading interpreter of classical Spanish song by NBC Latino and the Congressional Hispanic Caucus, Camille has performed and recorded principal roles in zarzuelas including La Verbena de la Paloma, La Revoltosa, Luisa Fernanda, and La Tabernera del Puerto, and sang Rosita to Plácido Domingo’s Don Vidal in Luisa Fernanda at LA Opera.
-Her performances of classical Spanish repertoire have been heard on five continents in series from Carnegie Hall’s Musical Connections and Sarasota Artists Series in the US, to Turkey’s Izmir Sanat and Zimbabwe’s Harare International Festival abroad.
+Her performances of classical Spanish repertoire have been heard on five continents, in series ranging from Carnegie Hall’s Musical Connections and Sarasota Artists Series in the US, to Turkey’s Izmir Sanat and Zimbabwe’s Harare International Festival abroad.